 Alarms and Events

 Alarms and events provide a single page view of all alarms and events for wired and wireless infrastructure.
-Persistent alarm summary and alarm browser are displayed at the bottom right of the screen (figure below) regardless of what screen the user is on.
-Next to it is Alarm Browser view that shows all the alerts based on severity and device types as shown in the figure on below.
+Persistent alarm summary and alarm browser are displayed at the bottom right of the screen (figure on right) regardless of what screen the user is on.
+Next to it is Alarm Browser view that shows all the alerts based on severity and device types as shown in the figure below.